Updated: Aug 5

 Then add the milk powder, ¼ tsp cardamom seeds, cardamom powder, nutmeg powder, and saffron pinch.

-Knead the dough by adding the milk little by little until combined to a smooth dough and rest for 10 minutes.
+Knead the dough by adding the milk gradually until combined to a smooth dough and rest for 10 minutes.

 Once it’s a little sticky, add the remaining saffron and cardamom seeds, simmer for 3-4 minutes, add the rose water, remove the pan from heat and set aside.
 Keep the syrup lukewarm.

-Once they are golden brown remove them from the oil and drain over kitchen paper, then drop them warm (not hot or cold) in the sugar syrup and let it soak the syrup for overnight.
+Once golden brown, remove them from the oil and drain over kitchen paper, then drop them warm (not hot or cold) in the sugar syrup and let it soak overnight.
 (I drop the jamuns when I am about to take out the second beach).

 Repeat the frying process until all the jamuns are finished.

-Transfer the in a big bowl with the sugar syrup; they should be nicely soft and spongy.
+Transfer them to a big bowl with the sugar syrup; they should be nicely soft and spongy.

-Garnish with flaked almonds and pistachio, serve warm or cold
+Garnish with flaked almonds and pistachio, serve warm or cold, and you can enjoy with a scoop of ice cream.
+Yum!

 * To make Ghee-oil use 1 cup of oil and mix it with ¼ cup of ghee (clarified butter).